 (b) if no such written law was in force at that time, any relevant recommendation of the manufacturer or distributor of the fertiliser, herbicide or pesticide;

-domestic sewage apparatus means an apparatus for the treatment of sewage (within the meaning of the Health Act 1911 section 3) that treats less than 540 litres of sewage per day.
+domestic sewage apparatus means an apparatus for the treatment of sewage (within the meaning of the Health (Miscellaneous Provisions) Act 1911 section 3) that treats less than 540 litres of sewage per day.

+[Regulation 5 amended: Gazette 10 Jan 2017 p.
+193.]

 Part 2 — Reporting of known, or suspected, contaminated sites

 6. Report of known, or suspected, contaminated site — Form 1